TesslateAI/TFrameX/README.md

 * 🌊 **Powerful Flow Orchestration:** Design complex workflows by chaining agents and predefined patterns (Sequential, Parallel, Router, Discussion) using an intuitive `Flow` API.

+* ⚡ **Lightning-Fast Streaming:** Experience real-time agent responses with our revolutionary streaming support - just add `streaming=True` for instant responsiveness.

+* 🔌 **Universal MCP Connectivity:** Connect to any MCP-compatible service with zero friction - from file systems to databases to external APIs.

 * 🧩 **Composable & Modular:** Build reusable components (agents, tools, flows) that can be combined to create increasingly complex applications.

 * 🚀 **Agent-as-Tool Paradigm:** Elevate your architecture by enabling agents to call other agents as tools, creating hierarchical and supervised agent structures.

+* 🏢 **Enterprise-Ready:** Full RBAC, authentication, audit logging, metrics collection, and multi-backend storage for production deployments.

 * 🎨 **Fine-Grained Control:** Customize agent behavior with features like per-agent LLMs and `<think>` tag stripping for cleaner outputs.

 * 💬 **Interactive Debugging:** Quickly test your flows and agents with the built-in interactive chat.

 * 🔌 **Pluggable LLMs:** Start with `OpenAIChatLLM` (compatible with OpenAI API and many local server UIs like Ollama) and extend to other models easily.

+* ⚡ **CLI Tooling:** Complete command-line interface with `tframex basic` for instant interaction, `tframex setup` for project scaffolding, and `tframex serve` for web interfaces.